Continuing Competence Program

 The required reading, webinar and exam can be found in section STEP 3:LEARNING MODULE of your CCP learning plan.

-Completion of all three parts should take about 40 minutes and completion of the learning module is mandatory for you to register.
+Completion of all three parts should take about 40 minutes and completion of the learning module is mandatory to renew your registration.

-Once you have completed all three sections your status will be updated in the My Exams section on the homepage of your ‘’My Profile’’ account.
+Once you have completed all three components of the mandatory learning module, your status will be updated in the My Exams section on the homepage of your ‘’My Profile’’ account.

 Step 4: Record of Learning Activities

-NANB doesn’t require additional proof that you’ve completed your activities.
-We do encourage you to keep record of your activities, related to your learning plan or any learning activities that you completed.
+NANB doesn’t require additional proof that you’ve completed your learning activities.
+We do encourage you to keep record of your completed learning activities, related to your learning plan or any other learning activities that you have completed.
 You can record any learning activities, formal or informal in section STEP 4: RECORD OF LEARNING ACTIVITIES in your CCP learning plan, in your ‘’My Profile’’ account.